mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 The male reaches a maximum size of about 40 cm, weighing from 3 to 6 kg.
 Like the juveniles, the males are covered with scales, but in mature forms, these are finer and covered with a thin, tough outer layer of skin.

 Females are usually about 60 cm in length, with a wingspan of 100 to 120 cm.
 They typically weigh from 6 to 12 kg.
-The wings are formed from the· thin outer skin stretched over a framework of thin bones, in a manner similar to the Terran bat or the macropan screamer-in-the-darkness.
+The wings are formed from the· thin outer skin stretched over a framework of thin bones, in a manner similar to the [[Terra|Terran]] bat or the macropan screamer-in-the-darkness.
 This form, like the male, feeds on the juvenile, making this organism the only known case of an animal feeding solely off its own young.

 ## Seismic Tremors